Angevin Empire: England

-England was under the firmest control of all the lands in the Angevin Empire, due to the age of many of the offices that governed the country and the traditions and customs that were in place.
-England was divided in shires with sheriffs in each enforcing the common law.
+England was under the firmest control of all the lands in the Angevin Empire due to the age of many of the offices that governed the country and the established traditions and customs.
+England was divided in shires, with sheriffs in each enforcing the common law.
 A justiciar was appointed by the king to stand in his absence when he was on the continent.
-As the kings of England were more often in France than England they used writs more frequently than the Anglo-Saxon kings, which actually proved beneficial to England.
+As the kings of England were more often in France than England, they used writs more frequently than did the Anglo-Saxon kings, which actually proved beneficial to England.
 Under William I's rule, Anglo-Saxon nobles had been largely replaced by Anglo-Norman settlers whose lands were split between England and France.
-This made it much harder for them to revolt against the king and defend all of their lands at once.
-The power of the English earls had grown during the Anarchy between Matilda and Stephen, as they vied for support by granting earldoms to various barons, but this reversed beginning with Henry II, whose reign saw the number of earls half from twenty-four to twelve during his reign.
+This made it much harder for them to revolt against the king and defend all their lands simultaneously.
+The power of the English earls had grown during the Anarchy between Empress Matilda and King Stephen, as she and he vied for support by granting earldoms to various barons, but this reversed beginning with Henry II, whose reign saw the number of earls halve from 24 to 12.
 England instead saw a reliance on the exchequer to provide both financial and administrative control on behalf of the ruling monarch.

 Wales obtained good terms provided it paid homage to the Plantagenets and recognised them as lords.
 However, it remained almost self-ruling.
 It supplied the Plantagenets with infantry and longbowmen.

 Ireland

-Ireland was ruled by the Lord of Ireland, who had a hard time imposing his rule at first.
-Dublin and Leinster were Angevin strongholds while Cork, Limerick and parts of eastern Ulster were taken by Anglo-Norman nobles.
+Ireland was ruled by the Lord of Ireland, who at first had great difficulty imposing his rule.
+Dublin and Leinster were Angevin strongholds, and Cork, Limerick and parts of eastern Ulster were taken by Anglo-Norman nobles.